THE SPIKE TOOL

-Cable maintenance personnel must be able to positively ensure an underground electric power cable is de-energized prior to cutting.
+Cable maintenance personnel must positively ensure an underground electric power cable is de-energized prior to cutting.
+SPIKE Tool plays an important role in this process.

-Responsible electric power system operating and maintenance procedures stipulate that prior to cutting underground or buried (hidden termination points) electric power cable, it is spiked to ensure it is de-energized.
+Responsible electric power system operating and maintenance procedures stipulate that prior to cutting underground or buried electric power cable, it should be spiked to ensure it is de-energized.

 SPIKE Tool is designed as a safety device for maintenance linemen to prevent injury or loss of life.